BIMIB-DISCo/VERSO/VERSO_STEP_2/readme.md

 VERSO STEP #2 returns as output:

 * 1) the SVG images including the UMAP plots related to the distinct clonal genotypes included in the datasets.
 The file names are numbered according to the clonal genotype ID: _C01.svg_, _C02.svg_, etc.
+* 2) the distance among samples, numbered according to the clonal genotype ID: _distances_C01.txt_, _distances_C02.txt_, etc.

-* 2) the metadata for each clonal genotype in folders names as: OUTPUT_C01, OUTPUT_C02, etc.
+* 3) the metadata for each clonal genotype in folders names as: OUTPUT_C01, OUTPUT_C02, etc.

 # EXAMPLE FILES
 As an example, the GitHub folder contains all the files to reproduce the case study on Dataset #1 of the original publication: https://www.biorxiv.org/content/10.1101/2020.04.22.044404v2